dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 Editors Note: Fill this section
 ~~~~~~~~~~~~~~~~~~~~~~~

-Using EAP-TLS with TLS 1.3 does not change the security claims for EAP-TLS as given in Section 5.1 of [RFC5216].
-However, it strengthens several of the claims as described in the following updates to the notes given in Section 5.1 of [RFC5216].
+Using EAP-EDHOC provides the security claims of EDHOC, which are described next.

   [1] Mutual authentication:
-    By mandating revocation checking of certificates, the authentication in EAP-TLS with TLS 1.3 is stronger as authentication with revoked certificates will always fail.
+    The initiator and responder authenticate each other through the EDHOC exchage.

-[2] Confidentiality:
+  [2] Forward secrecy:
-    The TLS 1.3 handshake offers much better confidentiality than earlier versions of TLS.
-EAP-TLS with TLS 1.3 mandates use of cipher suites that ensure confidentiality.
-TLS 1.3 also encrypts certificates and some of the extensions.
-When using EAP-TLS with TLS 1.3, the use of privacy is mandatory and does not cause any additional round trips.
+    Only ephemeral Diffie-Hellman methods are supported by EDHOC, which ensures that the compromise of one session key does not also compromise earlier sessions' keys.

-[3] Cryptographic strength:
+  [3] Identity protection:
-    TLS 1.3 only defines strong algorithms without major weaknesses and EAP-TLS with TLS 1.3 always provides forward secrecy; see [RFC8446].
-Weak algorithms such as 3DES, CBC mode, RC4, SHA-1, MD5, P-192, and RSA-1024 have not been registered for use in TLS 1.3.
+    EDHOC secures the Responder's credential identifier against passive attacks and the Initiator's credential identifier against active attacks.
+By listening in on the destination address used to transfer message_1, an active attacker can obtain the Responder's credential identification and send its own message_1 to the same address.

   [4] Cryptographic negotiation:
-    The TLS layer handles the negotiation of cryptographic parameters.
-When EAP-TLS is used with TLS 1.3, EAP-TLS inherits the cryptographic negotiation of the AEAD algorithm, HKDF hash algorithm, key exchange groups, and signature algorithm; see Section 4.1.1 of [RFC8446].
+    The list of supported cipher suites by the initiator must be in the order of preference.
+The cipher suites that the Responder supports must be on the list.

+  [5] Integrity protection:
+    EDHOC extends the message authentication coverage to new elements including algorithms, external authorization data, and earlier messages in addition to adding an explicit method type.
+This safeguards against a hacker inserting or repeating messages from another session.
+EDHOC also adds selection of connection identifiers and downgrade protected negotiation of cryptographic parameters

-## Peer and Server Identities
+## Peer and Server Identities {#peer-identities}
 ~~~~~~~~~~~~~~~~~~~~~~~
 Editors Note: Fill this section
 ~~~~~~~~~~~~~~~~~~~~~~~
-  The EAP-TLS peer name (Peer-Id) represents the identity to be used for access control and accounting purposes.
+  The EAP-EDHOC peer name (Peer-Id) represents the identity to be used for access control and accounting purposes.
 The Server-Id represents the identity of the EAP server.
 Together the Peer-Id and Server-Id name the entities involved in deriving the MSK/EMSK.

-   In EAP-TLS, the Peer-Id and Server-Id are determined from the subject or subjectAltName fields in the peer and server certificates.
+   In EAP-EDHOC, the Peer-Id and Server-Id are determined from the subject or subjectAltName fields in the peer and server certificates.
 For details, see Section 4.1.2.6 of [RFC3280].
 Where the subjectAltName field is present in the peer or server certificate, the Peer-Id or